Oregon Trail: North West Company and Hudson's Bay Company

 By 1840, the HBC had three forts: Fort Hall (purchased from Nathaniel Jarvis Wyeth in 1837), Fort Boise and Fort Nez Perce on the western end of the Oregon Trail route as well as Fort Vancouver near its terminus in the Willamette Valley.
-With minor exceptions they all gave substantial and often desperately needed aid to the early Oregon Trail pioneers.
+With minor exceptions, they all gave substantial and often desperately needed aid to the early Oregon Trail pioneers.

-When the fur trade slowed in 1840 because of fashion changes in men's hats, the value of the Pacific Northwest to the British was seriously diminished.
-Canada had few potential settlers who were willing to move more than 2500 mi to the Pacific Northwest, although several hundred ex-trappers, British and American, and their families did start settling in Oregon, Washington and California.
-They used most of the York Express route through northern Canada.
-In 1841, James Sinclair, on orders from Sir George Simpson, guided nearly 200 settlers from the Red River Colony (located at the junction of the Assiniboine River and Red River near present Winnipeg, Manitoba, Canada) into the Oregon territory.
+When the fur trade slowed in the 1840s because of fashion changes in men's hats, the value of the Pacific Northwest to the British was seriously diminished.
+Canada had few potential settlers who were willing to move more than 2500 mi to the Pacific Northwest, although several hundred ex-trappers, British and American, and their families did start settling in what became Oregon and Washington.
+In 1841, James Sinclair, on orders from HBC Governor Sir George Simpson, guided nearly 200 settlers from the Red River Colony (located at the junction of the Assiniboine River and Red River near present Winnipeg, Manitoba, Canada) into the Oregon territory.
 This attempt at settlement failed when most of the families joined the settlers in the Willamette Valley, with their promise of free land and HBC-free government.

 In 1846, the Oregon Treaty ending the Oregon boundary dispute was signed with Britain.
-The British lost the land north of the Columbia River they had so long controlled.
-The new Canada–United States border was established much further north at the 49th parallel.
-The treaty granted the HBC navigation rights on the Columbia River for supplying their fur posts, clear titles to their trading post properties allowing them to be sold later if they wanted, and left the British with good anchorages at Vancouver and Victoria.
-It gave the United States what it mostly wanted, a "reasonable" boundary and a good anchorage on the West Coast in Puget Sound.
-While there were almost no United States settlers in the future state of Washington in 1846, the United States had already demonstrated it could induce thousands of settlers to go to the Oregon Territory, and it would be only a short time before they would vastly outnumber the few hundred HBC employees and retirees living in Washington.
+The British lost much of the land they had so long controlled.
+The new Canada–United States border was established at the 49th parallel to the Pacific Coast, then dipping south around Vancouver Island.
+The treaty granted the HBC navigation rights on the Columbia River for supplying their fur posts, clear titles to their trading post properties allowing them to be sold later if they wanted, and left the British with a good anchorage at Victoria.
+It gave the United States most of what it wanted, a "reasonable" boundary and a good anchorage on the West Coast in Puget Sound.
+While there were few United States settlers in the future state of Washington in 1846, the United States had already demonstrated it could induce thousands of settlers to go to the Oregon Territory, and it would be only a short time before they would vastly outnumber the few hundred HBC employees and retirees living in the region.